GoogleCloudPlatform/podcast/site/content/post/episode-52-gde-summit/index.md

 MARK: It sounds like you've done a whole bunch of events.
 Were there particular events around the APAC region that you found were particularly great, like community events or conferences or anything like that, considering you spoke so much around the area?

 KRISHNAN: Primarily, my talkings were in the GDG meet ups in Singapore, then on the Dev Fest in Brunei.
 Then there was one event.
 It was some kind of a cloud conference in Malaysia-- I forgot the name-- that was having a multi vendors kind of thing.
-And I presented about the Google Cloud Platform there.
+And I presented about the Google Cloud there.

 MARK: Fantastic.